ASBESTOS ROOF REMOVAL EXPERTSOur endorsed contractors offer asbestos roof removal services Australia wide

 Our endorsed members will handle the removal, decontamination, and disposal of hazardous waste safely in accordance with the latest national and state regulations.
-You don’t need to worry anymore; the solution for your asbestos roofing problem is just a phone call away!
+You don’t need to worry anymore; the solution for your fibre roofing problem is just a phone call away!
 When contacting one or more contractors through us, you just need to sit back knowing that the contaminated roofs will be removed completely from your property.

 Table of Contents

 Section 1: Tips to avoid health hazards

 Asbestos refers to a group of naturally-occurring silicate minerals, including: amosite (brown fibre), crocidolite (blue fibre), and chrysotile (white fibre).
 During the 20th century, fibrous roofing products were the preferred material when people needed to roof their houses.
 This was due the physical property of such roofing materials, which possessed high durability, came at a cheaper price and were far much lighter than slate.

 Unfortunately, when the fibrous roofs aged, they would decrease in their imperviousness to water, making moss growth quite common.
 Also, such materials would become very brittle and break up during winter when temperatures dropped, once they started absorbing water.

 If you are an occupant of a building that was put up between the beginnings of the 20th century up till 1984, you might be a potential victim of this hazardous material. – Australian government

 The most shocking part about fibrous roofs today is the fact that they still exist in more than 10.000 commercial, residential, and government buildings throughout Australia.
 Here are three important tips to help you managing contaminated roofs safely: